ZeroTrustAccess/Honeypot/README.md

-# 🔐 [Project Title]
+# 🔐 Honeypot Lab
-*(e.g., Honeypot Lab, SOC Incident Report, Risk Assessment Study)*

 ## 📄 Overview
 Brief description of the project.
 What was it about?
 What tools or skills were used?

-> Example:
-> This project simulates an attack scenario using a cloud-based honeypot deployed in Microsoft Azure.
+This project simulates an attack scenario using a cloud-based honeypot deployed in Microsoft Azure.
 Logs were analyzed through Sentinel and Splunk to identify malicious behavior and improve incident response skills.

 ---